empreinte-digitale/orejime/README.md

     debug: false,

     // You can overwrite existing translations and add translations for your
-    // app descriptions and purposes.
+    // purpose descriptions and purposes.
 See `src/translations.yml` for a full
     // list of translations that can be overwritten
     translations: {
         en: {